 Of course there’s nothing stopping you from serving this beef stroganoff with tagliatelle or fluffy mashed potatoes.
 Unfortunately, I don’t have a passed down stroganoff recipe so I’m making it up as I go, though I do recall my mum dusting tenderised beef strips in seasoned flour.
 I’ve use a more expensive cut, beef fillet, but it’ll change the way you make stroganoff in future.
 The creamy paprika whiskey sauce is quite exceptional.

-In place of dusting the meat with flour, I’ve used almond meal which serves a thickening agent and lends a mild, nutty taste to the dish.
-A dash of whiskey adds great depth of flavour, but you can substitute with dry sherry of brandy if you prefer.
+In place of dusting the meat with flour, I’ve used almond meal which acts as a thickening agent.
+It also imparts a slightly nutty taste.
+A dash of whiskey adds depth of flavour, but you can substitute this with dry sherry, even brandy if you prefer.
 I serve it with a dollop of sour cream and a zesty parsley pesto which cuts through the richness of the sauce.

 Fillet of Beef Whisky Stroganoff

 - 1 brown onion, finely diced

 - 250g button mushrooms, sliced

 - several stems thyme or lemon thyme

 - zest and juice of half a lemon

 - 2 tablespoons almond meal